 NOTE 2 – In a number of administrations in Region 1, a RF channel arrangement given in Annex 2 to this Recommendation is used in the frequency band 5 925 to 6 425 MHz.

-NOTE 3 – Some administrations use different RF channel arrangement in the frequency band 5 925-6 425 MHz for high capacity digital FWS with a capacity of up to 2 STM-1 (see Annex 1).
+NOTE 3 – Some administrations use different RF channel arrangement in the frequency band 5 925-6 425 MHz for high capacity digital FWS with a capacity of up to 2 STM-1 or equivalent or higher data rate traffic (see Annex 1).

-NOTE 4 – Some administrations use different RF channel arrangements in the frequency band 5 925-6 425 MHz for digital FWS with various capacities up to STM-1 (see Annex 3).
+NOTE 4 – Some administrations use different RF channel arrangements in the frequency band 5 925-6 425 MHz for digital FWS with various capacities up to STM-1 or equivalent or higher data rate traffic (see Annex 3).

 NOTE 5 – Actual bit rates including overhead may be as much as 5% or more higher than net transmission rates.